Part of the Revenue Operations series

 What to Do This Week

 Open a blank document.
-Write your ICP in one sentence using 3-5 attributes.
+Write your ICP in one sentence using three to five attributes.
 Then list your top 10 customers and check whether they match.
-If fewer than 7 of 10 match, rewrite the ICP until 8 or more do.
+If most do not match, rewrite the ICP.

-Build your first 50 Tier 1 accounts by Wednesday.
-Send Touch 1 to 10 of them by Friday.
-Track replies over the weekend.
-That's your go-to-market engine starting.
+Build your first 50 Tier 1 accounts by mid-week.
+Send Touch 1 to 10 of them before Friday.
+Track replies.
+That is your engine starting.

 If you want help building the full outbound motion and connecting it to your revenue engine, book a diagnostic.